 - When broader coverage than Microsoft Calling Plans is needed.

-Direct Routing is only available with Microsoft Teams.
+Direct routing is only available with Microsoft Teams.
 For organizations using Skype for Business online, the Direct Routing equivalent is Cloud Connector Edition (CCE).
-CCE can be deployed in the customer data center or in a partner-hosted model, enabling customers to bring their own telecom/voice services to Skype for Business Online.
+CCE can be deployed in the customer data center or in a partner-hosted model, enabling customers to bring their own telecom and voice services to Skype for Business Online.

-Can organizations deploy both Microsoft Calling Plans & Direct Routing?
+Can organizations deploy both Microsoft Calling Plans and Direct Routing?

 Yes.
 It is possible (and supported) to configure users for both Microsoft Calling Plans and Direct Routing.
 This approach provides the flexibility to control the path a call takes based on the destination phone number dialed.
-An advantage of this approach is the SBC can be located locally in-country, so calls will be delivered as local calls.
+An advantage of this approach is that the SBC can be located locally in the country, so calls will be delivered as local calls.

 So what does this mean for your organization?